aditya109/journey-CKA/Scheduling/Scheduling.md

 ##### Edit a POD

-We cannot edit specifications of an existing POD other than the below.
+We can only edit specifications of an existing POD listed below.

 1. `spec.containers[*].image`